At A Glance

 Longitudinal.
-MenuStat currently includes data from 2012, 2013, 2014, and 2015.
+MenuStat currently includes data from 2008, 2010, 2012, 2013, 2014, 2015, 2016, 2017 and 2018.
 Data are collected annually in January and posted online later in that year.
-The following nutrition data were collected from restaurant websites: menu item name; serving size; servings per item; calories; total fat; saturated fat; trans fat; sodium; potassium; cholesterol; carbohydrates; dietary fiber; sugar; and protein.
+The following nutrition data were collected from restaurant websites: menu item name; serving size; calories; total fat; saturated fat; trans fat; sodium; potassium; cholesterol; carbohydrates; dietary fiber; sugar; and protein.
 Other descriptive features were coded, such as whether an item appears on a kids menu, is meant to be shared, or is a limited-time offer or region-specific.
-Whether an item contains alcohol, is on the breakfast menu, or contains meat, poultry or seafood is also available.
 A codebook of data completeness by year is available on the website.

 Data Access and Cost

 Data can be exported from MenuStat.

 See full list of publications and resources featuring MenuStat

 Bleich SN, Moran AJ, Jarlenski MP, Wolfson JA.
 Higher-calorie menu items eliminated in large chain restaurants.
 American Journal of Preventive Medicine.
 2017.

 Center for Science in the Public Interest (CSPI).
 Restaurants Can’t Shake the Salt.
 December 2, 2014.

 Centers for Disease Control and Prevention (CDC).
 Reducing Sodium: From Menu to Mouth.

 Jarlenski MP, Wolfson JA, Bleich SN.
 Macronutrient composition of menu offerings in fast food restaurants in the U.S. American Journal of Preventive Medicine.
 2016